onewithnow/onewithnow.github.io/_posts/2015-02-09-time-limits.md

 If you use this approach, you’ll become more aware of your work style and coping mechanism (easing stress, handling interruptions).
 You’ll also have a better understanding of your priorities, and how you use your time.

 Just give it a try.
 It’s been working for me so far.
-If you have any questions about the [spreadsheet](https://docs.google.com/spreadsheets/d/1HcpYRhFlgFeyE5oZ4375C-7cHoeS5JWzRUBD7XkSRGk/edit?usp=sharing), let me know.

 To mindful, and relaxed productivity!